 Description

-Have you noticed how Netflix and YouTube send you suggestions based on your previous views, or how Spotify makes suggestions based on what you have listened to in the past, or how Amazon shows similar products that you might be interested in based on previous purchases, or how the ads showing on your Facebook page are related to what you purchased or viewed online?
+Have you noticed how Netflix and YouTube send you suggestions based on your previous views?
+How Spotify makes suggestions based on what you have listened to in the past?
+How Amazon shows similar products that you might be interested in based on previous purchases?

-The program provides rigorous, hands-on training, and it does so through a careful blend of lectures, seminars, case assignments, computer labs and self-studies.
+The programme provides rigorous, hands-on training, and it does so through a blend of lectures, seminars, case assignments, computer labs and self-studies.
+Technical know-how is best developed face-to-face.
+Most training is therefore done in this way, although some parts will be digital.

-Graduates from the MSc in Data Analytics and Business Economics are at a competitive advantage as organizations are looking for people who are not only fluent in the language of data but who also understand how to apply that data in the business-economic context.
+Graduates from the MSc in Data Analytics and Business Economics are at a competitive advantage as organisations are looking for people who are not only fluent in the language of data and statistics, but who also understand how to apply that data in the business-economic context.
 This layered skillset enables them to communicate effectively with clients, programmers, managers, data scientists, and policy makers to drive strategic decision-making.

 Application opportunities